By Katie Brody, Director of Studies K-6

-- Academic view of self: This relates to the ways in which students see themselves as learners.
-If children are encouraged to have the view that their ability and achievement can grow with effort, compelling evidence suggests that in the face of an academic challenge, they will behave in a way that is likely to result in progress and eventually, achievement.
+This relates to the ways in which students see themselves as learners.
+If children are encouraged to have the view that their ability and achievement can grow with effort, compelling evidence suggests they will behave in a way that is likely to result in progress and eventually, achievement, in the face of an academic challenge.

-- Encourage curiosity: All children go through the ‘why’ phase and this is the time to harness that natural tendency to find out why, when, who, how etc. As they get older, children still bring questions to us and expect that we have the answers.
-This is the time to bring out the key question that models tenacious action as the first tool in their toolbox – ‘How can we find out?’
-Modelling that there are many places from which one can ‘find out’, will be key to helping children realise that natural curiosity can be satiated independently using a wide range of credible sources and that parents and/or teachers don’t always need to be the default source of all knowledge.
+All children go through the ‘why’ phase and this is the time to harness that natural tendency to find out why, when, who and how.
+As they get older, children still bring questions to us and expect that we have the answers.
+This is the time to bring out the key question that model tenacious action as the first tool in their toolbox – ‘How can we find out?’
+Modelling that there are many places from which one can ‘find out’, will be key to helping children realise that natural curiosity can be satiated independently using a wide range of credible sources and that parents and teachers don’t need to be the default source of all knowledge.

-- Look for cues and clues: Children that are tenacious problem solvers have been taught to observe for very specific cues and clues.
+Children that are tenacious problem solvers have been taught to observe for very specific cues and clues.
 When we are assisting children and young people to be more tenacious we should encourage them to go back to check the finer details of instructions, take stock of what they already know or decide what they need to know to make progress.
 Asking them, “What do you already know?” or “What are the finer details here?” or “What seems to be missing” or “Where might you find more suggestions / ideas?” models the ‘taking stock of what you know’ and this is an important part of being tenacious.
 It spurs on the next steps for effective and independent action.

 How to Foster Grit, Tenacity and Perseverance: An Educator’s Guide